NVIDIA/k8s-device-plugin/README.md

 ## Docs

 Please note that:
-- the device plugin feature is still alpha which is why it requires the feature gate to be enabled.
+- the device plugin feature is beta as of Kubernetes v1.11.
-- the NVIDIA device plugin is still considered alpha and is missing
+- the NVIDIA device plugin is still considered beta and is missing
-    - Security features
     - More comprehensive GPU health checking features
     - GPU cleanup features
     - ...